ANCSLEEP BLOG

 Posted by Tyler Britton on Nov 13, 2021 3:22:00 PM

 If you've ever had trouble sleeping, a sleep diary may be a great way for professionals to gain some insight into what may be the cause and how best to help you.
-Sleep is really important for your overall health, but if you’re struggling with your sleep, then you may begin to experience other health issues.
-Weight gain, stress exhaustion, depression, skin issues, etc., may be some of the issues that you experience if you are having trouble sleeping.
+Sleep is really important for your overall health, so if you’re struggling with your sleep, then you may begin to experience other health issues.
+Weight gain, stress exhaustion, depression, skin issues, etc., may be some of the consequences of inadequate sleep.

 One of the things you can do if you are having trouble sleeping is to keep a sleep diary that you can take to a sleep specialist.
-This way you can get a better idea of your sleep patterns and they have an idea as well.
-Let's talk a little bit more about what a sleep diary is and how it can help you and your sleep issues.
+This way you can get a better idea of your sleep patterns, and they have an idea as well.
+Let's talk more about what a sleep diary is and how it can help you and your sleep issues.

 Read More